The best presents are either:

 A spare battery

 Sadly functional but unbelievably useful.
-If you’re buying for someone who has a phone with a removable battery (e.g. a Samsung S3), you can buy spares from Amazon.
+If you’re buying for someone who has a phone with a removable battery (e.g. a Samsung S5), you can buy spares from Amazon.
+Alternatively, a portable charger will give any gadget a hit of extra juice on the go.

 Local produce hamper